-DKM/A-2 30x70 flow monitors operate on the principle of the variable area flow meter.
+RVM/UA-2 30x70 flow monitors work according to the functional principle of the variable area flow meter.
 The flow monitor is installed into a pipe system and measures the flow rate of the medium flowing through the pipe system.

 A float inside the flow monitor is moved by the flowing medium.
 A magnetic field is generated by the magnets inside the float.
 The position of the float is detected by a switch contact.
 The desired switch point can be set on the switch point adjustment scale by moving the switch contact.
-The pointer on the indicator scale shows the actual flow rate.
+The current flow value is read off at the pointer on the scale.

-Applications for DKM/A-2 30x70 flow monitors are for example, lubricating circuits.
-The volume flow of the lubricating medium is monitored by the flow monitor to ensure it is high enough for proper lubrication.
-If the flow through the flow monitor drops below the threshold set by the operator, the switch contact switches (Change-over Contact) or opens the contact (Normally Open Contact).
+Applications for RVM/UA-2 30x70 flow monitors are, for example, cooling circuits.
+The device monitors the volume flow of the cooling media to ensure sufficient cooling.
+If the flow drops below the threshold set by the operator, the switch contact switches (Change-over Contact) or opens the contact (Normally Open Contact).